redbadger/crux/docs/src/part-2/effects.md

 {{#include ../../../examples/weather/shared/src/effects/mod.rs:effect}}
 ```

-The six variants are every side effect the app can produce: rendering the UI, storing key-value data, making HTTP requests, checking location, storing secrets, and setting timers.
+Eleven variants, one per operation the app can ask for: rendering the UI, an HTTP request, reading and writing the key-value store, starting and clearing a timer, two location questions, and three secret operations.
 To add a new kind of effect, you extend this enum.

+Note that the enum names *operations*, not capabilities. `crux_kv` offers five operations and this app uses two, so the shell is only ever asked to serve `KvGet` and `KvSet`.
+Each variant carries an operation type that declares its own output and how many times the shell resolves it — which is what lets the shell code be generated, and checked, per variant.

 ## What is a Command